At the court of Prince Genji, a thousand years of Japanese imagination

 Waki Yamato (born 1948), Cover of Asaki yume mishi-Genji Monogatari.
 Kodansha Edition.
 1980.

-A palanquin from the end of the 18th centuryrd century, with the arms of the Tokugawa clan (three petals facing inwards), is entirely covered in black lacquer with an exterior floral decoration executed in gold lacquer.
+A palanquin from the end of the 18th centurynd century, with the arms of the Tokugawa clan (three petals facing inwards), is entirely covered in black lacquer with an exterior floral decoration executed in gold lacquer.
 The interior, lined with wallpaper, presents scenes from Said of Genji made on a gold background.
 This type of luxurious palanquin was reserved for the highest aristocracy of the Edo period (1600-1868).

 The history of weaving Nishijin-ori dates back to the Heian period with a weaving workshop attached to the imperial court.
 Tissues Nichijin-ori have always benefited from the most advanced weaving techniques over the centuries.